cardboard-iguana/cardboard-iguana.com/notes/use-a-raspberry-pi-4b-as-an-ipad-pro-hacking-accessory.md

 Second moment of truth: Shut down the system, remove the power, and connect the Pi to your iPad over USB C. The Pi should power on, and then shortly after you unlock the ROOTFS the iPad should be assigned an IPv4 address via the ethernet device “Kali Linux”.
 You should then be able to SSH in as kali@10.55.0.1.

-Similarly, if you connect to your Pi directly to a power supply and your iPad to the Pi’s ethernet port, then you should be able to SSH in as kali@10.54.0.1.

 ## ROOTFS Unlock Over SSH

 ```bash